mmbros/gentmpl/README.md

   err := PageName.Execute(w, data)

 Options:

-  -asset-manager value
+  -b string
+        Base directory of the templates files.
-    	Asset manager for the templates files: "none" or "embed" (default="none") If present, overwrites the "asset_manager" config parameter.
+        If present, overwrites the "template_base_dir" config parameter.
   -c string
         Configuration file used to generate the package. (default "gentmpl.conf") -d    Debug mode.
 Overwrite configuration setting:
         do not cache templates, do not use asset manager and do not format generated code.
   -g    Generate the configuration file instead of the package.
   -h    Show command usage information.
   -o string
         Optional output file for package/config file.
 If empty stdout will be used.
-  -p string
+  -v    Show version informations.

+Examples:

-    	Optional common prefix of the templates files.
+  Generate the templates package
-    	If present, overwrites the "template_base_dir" config parameter.
+    gentmpl -c gentmpl.conf -o templates.go

+  Generate a demo configuration file
+    gentmpl -g -o gentmpl.conf
 ```

 ### Description